craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

 |

 Here's the sidebar when a user with role ``admin`` is logged in.
-Notice that ``Site Tools`` is available in the sidebar
+Notice that ``Project Tools`` is available in the sidebar

 .. image:: /_static/images/site-admin/ui-config-permitted-roles-admin.png
    :alt: Configurations - User Interface Configuration Permitted Roles Admin
-   :width: 25 %
+   :width: 20 %
    :align: center

 |

 Here's the sidebar when a user with role ``author`` is logged in.
-Notice that ``Site Tools`` is not available in the sidebar
+Notice that ``Project Tools`` is not available in the sidebar

 .. image:: /_static/images/site-admin/ui-config-permitted-roles-author.png
    :alt: Configurations - User Interface Configuration Permitted Roles Admin
-   :width: 25 %
+   :width: 20 %
    :align: center

 |